xanvierb/docker-kennissessie-2019-12-12/health-check.md

 ## What will this button do?

 1. configure your endpoint to go down after a specified time
-2. see how docker response to this
+2. see how docker response to this with `docker ps`